Brooke Bennett: 2000 Summer Olympics

 At the 2000 Summer Olympics Brooke hit the peak of her swimming career.
 She won two more gold medals in the 400- and 800-meter freestyle races, with the latter coming in Olympic record time.
 In the 400-meter freestyle she defeated a strong field that included her teammate Diana Munz who had beaten her at the U.S. Olympic trials, the 1996 Olympic 200 freestyle champion Claudia Poll, and that year's fastest performer, Hannah Stockbauer.
 Bennett's time was the fastest in the event in nine years.

 In the 800-meter freestyle Bennett again faced formidable competition from 200- and 400-meter medley Olympic winner Yana Klochkova, and Kaitlin Sandeno who had pulled a major upset in denying Diana Munz a place in the 800-meter freestyle at the U.S. Olympic trials.
 Bennett led from the start, swam an aggressive and steady race, and won commandingly in the fastest 800-meter freestyle time in 10 years.

 Post 2000 Olympics

 Her attempt for a third straight Olympic appearance fell short in 2004, following operations on both of her shoulders in 2001.
 She finished third in the 800-meter freestyle (with only the top two finishers qualify for the Olympic Team).
-The Tampa Tribune reported in December 2005 that Bennett was planning an Olympic comeback in 2008, but her bid for a 3rd Olympics came up short.